 There are still some green tomatoes on your plant after the end of the season.
 In that case, you need to take some steps to ripen green tomatoes after harvesting.
 There are several reasons to ripen your green tomatoes off the vine.
 Such as-

-- Tomatoes still green during the end of the season.
+- Tomatoes are still green at the end of the season.

 - Winter comes earlier.

-- Temperature drop and constant before the winter come.
+- Temperature drops and is constant before the winter comes.